 Part-time students must have flexible availability, especially those who plan to pursue full-time employment simultaneously.
-Although part-time students may be able to choose their section, all first-year classes are taught on weekdays during the day, and when necessary, course faculty may hold make-up sessions at different times than classes would normally meet.
-It is generally recommended that law students study three hours outside of class for every one hour of class time.
-In addition, many programs designed for students’ academic and career success take place outside of scheduled class time, including study groups, professional development workshops and student life events.
+All first-year classes are taught on weekdays during the day, and when necessary, course faculty may hold make-up sessions at different times than classes would normally meet.
+In addition, many programs designed for students’ academic and career success — some of which are mandatory — take place outside of scheduled class time, including study groups, professional development workshops and student life events.

 Tuition for part-time students is charged by the credit hour rather than by the term.
 For students first enrolling in Fall 2020, the current tuition rate is $1,156 per credit hour for Kentucky residents and $1,406 per credit hour for nonresidents.
-Students may choose to switch from the part-time schedule to the full-time schedule after their first year of study.
+Students may choose to switch from part-time to full-time status after their first year of study.

-Three course sequences are required for the part-time schedule:
+Three course sequences are required for part-time first-year students:

 - Contracts I (Fall) » Contracts II (Spring)